Klavs Bruun Jørgensen: Playing career

+Coaching career

 In his coaching career he has coached several men danish side clubs such as AG København, Nordsjælland Håndbold and Team Tvis Holstebro.
 On 13 January 2015 DHF announced the Klavs Bruun Jørgensen would take over as head coach of the danish women's national team as of 1 June 2015.

 Jørgensen has played 168 matches for the Danish national handball team, and participated in the 2002 and 2004 European Men's Handball Championship, both times securing bronze medals.

-Jørgensen is married to fellow handball player Rikke Hørlykke.
+Jørgensen is married to fellow handball player Rikke Hørlykke His two older siblings, Peter Bruun Jørgensen and Sisse Bruun Jørgensen are both former handballer players, who played on their respective national teams.
+All three players started at .Virum-Sorgenfri HK as their parents where involved in the club.